byucsl/ogcleaner/README.md

 Our methodology is based outlined in [**Detecting false positive sequence homology: a machine learning approach**](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-016-0955-3) published in BMC Bioinformatics on 24 February 2016.

+This application was published in [**The OGCleaner: filtering false-positive homology clusters**](http://bioinformatics.oxfordjournals.org/content/early/2016/09/07/bioinformatics.btw571.abstract) published in Bioinformatics on 10 September 2016.

 ## Required software

 1. python 2